 The Santa Susana Field Laboratory contains one of the last remaining wildlife habitat corridors in the Southern California region and NASA is committed to protecting the valuable natural resources found on the site.
 As part of this effort, NASA has collected and compiled field data, providing a comprehensive account of the varied landscape and biological resources on the property it administers at SSFL.
 This information is used in the planning and implementation of demolition and other cleanup activities.
 Before any fieldwork can begin, a certified biologist must conduct a formal biological survey to look for sensitive plant and animal species.
 In addition, workers are trained to identify federal- and state-listed species.
 If one of the listed species is observed during operations, activity will halt and a qualified wildlife biologist will be called to the site.
 If the species is validated as a listed species, the U.S. Fish and Wildlife Service or California Department of Fish and Wildlife will be consulted and additional mitigation measures will be developed.

 NASA prioritizes communicating with the public about the ongoing environmental investigations and cleanup at SSFL.
 One of the primary methods NASA uses to keep the community informed is its NASA SSFL Communications E-List.
 E-List subscribers receive real-time updates about NASA cleanup activities at SSFL.
 Updates include notifications about project events and updates to the NASA SSFL website, including news and the posting of new documents.
-Click here to sign up and stay connected.
+Subscribe now and stay connected.

 NASA personnel occasionally host community tours of the SSFL site.
-Tours of NASA areas will be limited during demolition and cleanup for the safety of the public and for workers.
-For more information about tours, please contact Lori Manes, NASA SSFL Community Outreach Coordinator, at (818) 806-8834 or email@example.com.
+Tours of NASA areas are limited during demolition and cleanup for the safety of the public and for workers.
+For more information, please contact Lori Manes with NASA SSFL Community Outreach at (818) 806-8834 or firstname.lastname@example.org.